darlacameron/intro-to-d3-nicar-2020/README.md

 #### How to make your graphics editor happy
 - Refine your writing
 	- Yes, we make visuals, but clean and clear writing is so important for helping readers understand complex chart shapes.
-If you want to try something crazy, it has to support your story and you better be able to explain it to the last tech-savvy editor in the newsroom.
+If you want to try something crazy, it has to support your story and you better be able to explain it to the least tech-savvy editor in the newsroom.
 - Add clear headlines, notes and source lines
 	- The basics of chart-making always apply — leave no axis unlabeled!
 But all of the text around a graphic matters a lot.
 Be a good journalist and cite your sources — or even link directly to them.
 Your future self will thank you when you're trying to track down this data again.
 - Annotate all the things